namestarlit/C/C-Programming-Language/README.md

 All the exercises in this folder are from The **C Programming Language** by Brian W. Kernighan and Dennis M. Ritchie (the founder of C programming language).

-This are just exercise source codes not otherwise.
+These are just exercise source codes not otherwise.
 I like keeping track of my progress, and this is the best way to do it, to me.

 ---